Palazzo Frescobaldi, Florence

 The Palazzo Frescobaldi is a Renaissance-style palace located in the Borgo Santo Spirito of central Florence, region of Tuscany, Italy.
-It located on via Santo Spirito 11-13.
+It is located on via Santo Spirito 11-13.
 The garden abuts the rear of the Basilica di Santo Spirito.

 History

 Until the late 16th century, the site was occupied by a number of houses belonging to the Frescobaldi, notable for known a Casa del Cortile, or House of the Courtyard, because of its large inner garden.
 The prominent family also built a large palace in Piazza San Jacopo.
-Many of their earlier structures were demolished during internicine conflicts.
-Under the patronage of Matteo Frescobaldi, between 1621 to 1644, the houses were unified into a single large residence.
+Many of their earlier structures were demolished during internecine conflicts.
+Under the patronage of Matteo Frescobaldi, between 1621 and 1644, the houses were unified into a single large residence.
 Behind the facade is still a large enclosed garden, enlivened with azaleas, with a baroque wall fountain.
 The garden also has two modern bronze sculptures by Arnaldo Pomodoro.